chef/chef-web-docs/chef_master/source/supermarket.rst

         include_recipe 'supermarket-omnibus-cookbook'

-Next we need to define the attributes for the Supermarket installation and how it connects to the Chef Server.
+Next define the attributes for the Supermarket installation and how it connects to the Chef Server.
 One solution is to hard code attributes in the wrapper cookbook’s default recipe, but a better practice is to place the attributes in a data bag (or encrypted data bag or vault), then reference them in them recipe.

-At a minimum, we must define the chef_server_url, chef_oauth2_app, chef_oauth2_secret attributes.
+At a minimum, ``chef_server_url``, ``chef_oauth2_app``, ``chef_oauth2_secret`` attributes must be defined.

-So let’s open up the default recipe again:
+Edit the default recipe again:

    .. code-block:: bash

       $ (your workstation) vim recipes/default.rb

-And let’s pretend we have a data bag called ``apps``, with an item in it called ``supermarket``:
+And assume for the moment that there is a data bag called ``apps``, with an item in it called ``supermarket``:

    .. code-block:: ruby

         # calling the data bag
         app = data_bag_item('apps', 'supermarket')

-Then let’s add in attributes we want to use from the databag:
+Then set attributes from the databag:

    .. code-block:: ruby